 13. Galatians 5:22-24 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faith, gentleness, self-control.
 Against such things there is no law.
 Now those who belong to Christ Jesus have crucified the flesh with its passions and desires.

 Never look at someone else’s growth and become discouraged.
 Some believers grow faster than others and some grow slower than others.
 It’s not about how fast you grow.
 The question is are you going to get up and keep moving?

 Are you going to let discouragement and your failures keep you down?
 Evidence of true faith is that you keep on fighting.
-Sometimes a believer goes 3 steps forward and 1 step back.
-Sometimes a believer goes 2 steps back and one step forward.
+Sometimes a believer goes three steps forward and one step back.
+Sometimes a believer goes two steps back and one step forward.

 There are ups and downs, but a believer will grow.
 A believer will press on.
 Sometimes we can become dull and be overwhelmed.
 Sometimes a true believer backslides, but if they are truly for the Lord out of love God will bring them to repentance.